 GameStop stock dips below $50 as WallStreetBets frenzy fades

-GameStop shares resumed their recent slide on Tuesday, ducking below $50 in afternoon trading after having soared nearly 3,000% last month amid a social media-driven frenzy in the retailer's stock.
+GameStop shares resumed their recent slide on Tuesday, ducking below $50 in afternoon trade after having soared nearly 3,000% last month amid a social media-driven frenzy in the retailer's stock.

+GameStop shares fell as low as $46.58 during the trading session before perking up to close at $50.31, down 16% on the day.
+The brick-and-mortar seller of video games has seen its market value plunge roughly $32 billion after the stock hit an intra-day high on January 27 of $483.

 Shares of theater chain AMC, which narrowly escaped bankruptcy after the coronavirus shuttered its theaters around the U.S., fell 11% to $5.52 on Tuesday and has sunk 73% since late last month.
 Nokia has dropped 57% since January 27.